cosmscan/cosmscan-rs/README.md

 So then many teams rely on validators who built un-opened blockchain explorer such as mintscan.

 Therefore, I wished to build opensource blockchain explorer and anyone can install their own server.
-It would be very helpful for teams to focus on appchain development only.
+It would be very helpful for teams to focus on developing appchain only.

 ## Setting up the Database.
 ### Install diesel